 - Contact hours

-- Industry placements will be discussed with each student at the beginning of semester prior to allocation.
-There are some additional requirements needed in preparation for clinical placement which will be communicated to enrolled students via the UWA student email address.
+- Work Integrated Learning (WIL) schedules are developed at the outset of the course, but will be discussed with each student at the beginning of semester with adjustments made as necessary.
+There are some additional requirements needed in preparation for WIL which will be communicated to enrolled students via the UWA student email address.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.